Mathematical Verification: Invariants

 Rewards accumulate in real time as the same stToken.

-At maturity, unstake the full position.
+At maturity, unstake the full position, then wait for the mandatory 7-day unstaking buffer to complete.
 The claimable amount is auto-credited to the Staking Wallet as stToken.

 BASIS applies invariants through multiple control layers: